 The only downside to the cheapest seats is that you may have slightly more awkward visibility to the fireworks display.

 The other seats for the Edinburgh Military Tattoo range from £50 to £78.
 I have sat very high up once but my aunt struggled to get down the stairs, (metal and quite steep) I now much prefer sitting in the middle sections 3/4 or 13/14/15 lower down.

 The Light blue sectionoffers excellent views and is reflected in slightly higher prices in these sections.
-Blue Sections 2-5 and 12-15, the tickets are priced between £53.00 to £68.00 each.
+Blue Sections 2-5 and 12-15.
 Tickets are priced dynamically, therefore, these seat prices may change subject to demand and availability.
 Order as early as possible before demand increases so much that the price does too!

 The seats for the tattoo start at rows A & B, these are allocated for disabled.
 The seats are then categorised through the alphabet as /C/D/E/F/G – there is no row I.

 Once the alphabet has been completed the highest seats in the arena are allocated as AA, BB, CC UP TO FF. . . see short video here.

 Brown section:Sections 6/7, 10/11 brown colours are regarded as having good views and as such the price rises Fridays and Saturdays.
 There are no Tattoo performances on a Sunday.